 Coming off of a 7–23 season her freshman year, Bolden-Morris relied on her strong faith and perseverance to chase success, and she says it was certainly a “test of character.“

 “I’ve grown so much as an individual and as a basketball player….
 I would honestly want to go through that 100 times more,“ says Bolden-Morris, who graduated from high school with all-state mentions.
 “It was definitely a teachable moment.“

-This season, under first-year coach Joanna Bernabei-McNamee, Bolden-Morris‘s inner strength has paid off.
+Last season, under first-year coach Joanna Bernabei-McNamee, Bolden-Morris‘s inner strength paid off.
 Before the holidays, BC had already won more games than in all of 2017–2018.